-I found that a great way for a music producer to sell more audio products is to go ahead and run a giveaway.
+I found that a great way for a music producer to sell more audio products is to go ahead and host a giveaway.

 - Mass giveaways ($1000+ in prizes)

 - Consistent giveaways (weekly raffle)

 When a music producer host a mask giveaway they advertise and promote the hell out of it!

 In case of such as this, they are giving out pretty huge prizes, perhaps a microphone or even recording equipment.

 Consistent giveaways are different.

 Rather, you keep the giveaway link somewhere on your social media profiles for a new artist to check in and get closer in your funnels.

 The cool thing about the giveaway is that it gives you access to a bunch of new artists!